 Where to buy iPhone replacement batteries

 Apple does not sell OEM (Original Equipment Manufacturer) parts to the public, which means you’ll need to purchase your replacement iPhone battery from a third-party manufacturer via a retail seller.
-Here are some options, the brands they offer, and what they cost.
+You’ll also need to purchase a toolkit if you don’t already have the tools you need.
+Basic toolkits typically cost anywhere from $5 to $25.
+Here are some replacement iPhone battery options and what they cost.

 How much does iPhone battery replacement cost?